JuliaManifolds/ManifoldsBase.jl/docs/src/functions.md

+# Functions on manifolds

-### The exponential and the logarithmic map, and geodesics
+## The exponential and the logarithmic map, and geodesics

 Geodesics are the generalizations of a straight line to manifolds, i.e. their intrinsic acceleration is zero.
 Together with geodesics one also obtains the exponential map and its inverse, the logarithmic map.